-Role Play 5: One person plays a 14 year-old girl and the other plays her older sister.
-The girl is worried about her relationship with the friends but she can't understand why her friends do not want to be with her anymore.
-The sister explains that some reasons can be the girl's rude behavior towards her friends letting her know about emotional changes during puberty, and advising her how to control her anger and negative emotions.
+Role-Play 3: One person plays a 14-year-old girl and the other plays her older sister.
+The girl is worried about her relationship with her friends and she can't understand why her friends do not want to spend time with her anymore.
+The sister explains that one reason could be the girl's rude behavior towards her friends, letting her know about emotional changes during puberty and advising her how to control her anger and negative emotions.

-Role Play 6: One person plays a 13 year-old boy and the other plays his older brother.
+Role-Play 4: One person plays a 13-year-old boy and the other plays his older brother.
 The boy has feelings for a girl but he does not know how to express them and teases her all the time.
 The older brother has witnessed the scene between the boy and the girl.
-He talks to the boy about relationships with girls and how to express the feelings.
+He talks to the boy about relationships with girls and how to express his feelings.